artem-schander/protest-scraper-frontend/README.md

 - Quick filters mutate URL params in place; the **Near me** chip reads browser geolocation and labels itself with the resolved coordinates.
 - `FilterSidebar.svelte` bundles the date range picker and Leaflet radius selector for both desktop and mobile overlays.
 - `ExportActions.svelte` sanitises active filters before building CSV/JSON/ICS links and exposes an ICS subscription link with adjustable horizon.
+- `EmailVerificationModal.svelte` collects the six-character verification code, handles resend cooldowns, and wires user state via `authStore`.
+- `/terms`, `/privacy`, and `/disclaimer` are static routes that share the legal metadata configured via `PUBLIC_IMPRINT_*` variables; the Terms page outlines acceptable use, API rules, and the verification policy.
 - `dateFormat.js` wraps `date-fns` helpers so EventCard, headers, and other components react instantly to locale changes.

 ## Contributing